HVAC Training Shop is reader-supported. As an Amazon Associate, we earn from qualifying purchases.

 With all the trouble that comes with setting up an exhaust vent, you might ask yourself: Can I run my portable AC without an exhaust hose?

-To answer that question, we’ll need to explain how a portable air conditioner works, and why the exhaust hose is necessary for your AC to function.
+To answer that question, I’ll need to explain how a portable air conditioner works, and why the exhaust hose is necessary for your AC to function.

-The purpose of the exhaust hose is to blow out warm air from your room.
-Portable air conditioners work by removing heat from the air inside of your room.
+Portable air conditioners work by removing from warm air inside of your room.

 But the heat that it removes from your room needs to be put somewhere.
 This is where the exhaust hose comes into play.